frobnitzem/hpl-hpcg/_episodes/07-gpu.md

 math: true

 questions:
-- "What modifications to a the benchmarks are required to utilize GPUs?"
+- "What modifications to the benchmarks are required to utilize GPUs?"

 objectives:
 - "Demonstrate methods for using GPUs with HPL and HPCG."